Scholarships and Fellowships

 William Eickhorst Study Abroad Scholarship

-Recipients will be full-time undergraduate or graduate students and citizens of the United States who are studying abroad and majoring in a foreign language with first preference being given to a student majoring in German.
-Approximate award is variable.
+The William Eickhorst scholarship is given to full-time undergraduate or graduate students and citizens of the United States who are studying abroad and majoring in a foreign language with first preference to a student majoring in German.
 There is no application process: Awardees are chosen each year by the German faculty in consultation with the department chair from among a group of eligible students who plan to study abroad.

 Hans-Jürgen Gaycken German Studies Excellence Award

-Recipients of this award will be full-time students majoring in German with first preference given to juniors.
+Recipients of the $1,000 Hans-Jürgen Gaycken German Studies Excellent award will be full-time students majoring in German with first preference given to juniors.
 Recipients will be selected on the basis of merit.
-Approximate award is up to $1,000.
 Applications are solicited each year, and recipients are chosen by the German faculty in consultation with the department chair and a representative of the Gaycken family from among a group of eligible students who have applied.
 Contact Dr. Christopher Sapp for information on this award.

 Benjamin Franklin Martin III Memorial Study Abroad Scholarship